 Criticism of Livy’s Work

 Though Livy’s work is invaluable in our understanding of the first seven centuries of ancient Rome, the massive volume of his work and the hindsight of two millennia provide opportunities for criticism of his works.
 Since he played no known part in politics, this precludes him from seeing the inner workings of the Senate and the magistrates.

 His preoccupation with the character of the great and not-so-great men and women of Roman history seems to have outweighed his need for scholarly accuracy.
-He showed little awareness of research conducted by his contemporaries and those authors who proceeded him; nor did he compare and criticize the different histories available at the time.
-His writing style was to rely on previous histories; for example, Polybius, and to bring out the moral story of the historical figures.
+He showed little awareness of research conducted by his contemporaries and those authors who preceded him, nor did he compare and criticize the different histories available at the time.
+His writing style was to rely on previous histories, for example, Polybius, and to bring out the moral story of the historical figures.

 Praise of Livy’s Work